jykim74/jykim74/README.md

 - 👀 I’m interested in PKI programs and I have developed these programs with Openssl3 and QT.
 - 🌱 I’m currently developing PKI programs in private time.
 - 💞️ If you want to contact me. mail to me ( mailto: jykim74@gmail.com )
-- 📫 PKILib is not public.( I have not plan to publish the library yet. )
+- 📫 The PKILib is not public.( I have not plan to publish the library yet. )

 - You can download some of programs in https://jykim74.tistory.com/category/Software